ratchahan/cs_598_final_project/README.md

 # SEMI-SUPERVISED CLASSIFICATION WITH GRAPH CONVOLUTIONAL NETWORKS

-This repository is the official implementation of [SEMI-SUPERVISED CLASSIFICATION WITH GRAPH CONVOLUTIONAL NETWORKS](https://arxiv.org/abs/1609.02907).
+This repository is an implementation of [SEMI-SUPERVISED CLASSIFICATION WITH GRAPH CONVOLUTIONAL NETWORKS](https://arxiv.org/abs/1609.02907).

 >📋  Our code submission is in the form of a jupyter notebook.
 This was approved in Campuswire post #1957